melanie-lei/wardrobe-tracker/README.md

 ## Summary

 Fit Tracker is a wardrobe and outfit tracker to keep track of your style.
-A user who wishes to keep track of their wardrobe and outfits will be able to see their past outfits as well as summaries on individual items of clothing they own.
+A user who wishes to keep track of their wardrobe and outfits will be able to manually record and see their past outfits.
+The application also provides summaries on individual items of clothing owned.

 An outfit consists of:
 - Hat